 Why should I get spray foam?

-By creating a tight barrier around a building, SPF helps prevent hot and cold air, moisture and vapor from infiltrating a building’s comfortable interior environment.
-SPF insulation is known to resist heat transfer extremely well, and it offers a highly effective solution in reducing unwanted air infiltration through cracks, seams and joints.
+By creating a tight barrier around a building, SPF helps prevent hot and cold air, moisture, and vapor from infiltrating a building’s comfortable interior environment.
+SPF insulation is known to resist heat transfer extremely well, and it offers a highly effective solution for reducing unwanted air infiltration through cracks, seams, and joints.